orblivion/ntfy/.sandstorm/README_DETAILS.md

 Warn users that notifications disappear after 12 hours.

+Missing messages:
-"Convenience, not mission critical" - particularly the Sandstorm version. it's got a lot of caveats for techincal reasons.
+* "Convenience, not mission critical" - Particularly the Sandstorm version.
+It's got a lot of caveats for techincal reasons.
+* "when you upgrade, restart your Android app or you will lose messages".
+This is probably more on Android than the server but whatever.

 #### Caveats about privacy